Laws of Motion MCQ for NEET

 Option c – Newton’s third law of motion

-Newton’s third law of motion leads to the law of conservation of
+Newton’s third law leads directly to the conservation of

 (a) angular momentum